amoodie/StratGAN/README.md

 This was a project that began out of an interest to educate myself on machine learning topics, in association with a [class I organized](http://andrewjmoodie.com/2018/12/machine-learning-seminar/).
+The project goal was to explore subsurface uncertainty quantification through the use of GANs, and it is meant to be an exploratory analysis and thought experiment.
-I have decided to open source the project now, along with a brief description, so that it can be viewed as part of my professional portfolio.
+I have decided to open source the project so that it is available as part of my professional portfolio.

+This page contains some brief explanation of the model, but omits a lot of detail.
 I hope to detail the model in a manuscript in the future.

 ## Abstract